ionelmc/pytest-benchmark/docs/pedantic.rst

     :param kwargs: Named arguments to the ``target`` function.

     :type  setup: callable
-    :param setup: A function to call right before calling the ``target`` function.
+    :param setup: A function to call right before calling the ``target`` function in the first iteration of every round.

         The setup function can also return the arguments for the function (in case you need to create new arguments every time).